Physics, B.S.

 Fieldwork and Research Opportunities

 The benefits of SLU's physics program also include several internship and career opportunities.
 The physics department employs some of its students as teaching and research assistants during the summer.
 Students have held summer internships at NASA-Langley, the Argonne National Laboratory and other laboratories.
-Students have worked during the summer and during the year at local industries such as Boeing and Anheuser-Busch.
+Students have worked during the summer and during the year at local companies such as Boeing and Anheuser-Busch.
 Numerous opportunities exist for summer research in basic and applied physics in the School of Science and Engineering, national laboratories and National Science Foundation-sponsored programs at universities throughout the United States.

 SLU's physics program engages students in exciting research opportunities in experimental, computational or theoretical physics.
-New state-of-the-art research laboratories allow students to work directly alongside faculty members on research projects.
+New state-of-the-art research laboratories allow students to work alongside faculty members on research projects.

 Careers